Otakumouse/stormshade/README.md

 **That's it!** Enjoy playing the game and use this as a base configuration if you want to make your own.
 Thanks for all the feedback and will update this repo once I have some solid improvements to add.

 ![image4](http://i.imgur.com/k0M2Jbj.jpg)

+# Tips / Troubleshooting
+* If text appear distorted or making you feel dizzy, press SHIFT+F2, look for **CA** on the list of effects and toggle it off.
+* If you are not a fan of film grain, you can also reduce it's intensity or turn it off by using the same steps above.
+Look for the **Film Grain** effect on the list.
+* If you notice the "Ambient Occlusion" bleeding underwater.
+Go to **SYSTEM CONFIG** > **GRAPHICS SETTINGS** and look for **WATER REFRACTION**.
+Turn that off (It doesn't add major effects underwater anyway :P)

 # Optimization Tips (Squeeze those FPSes!!!)
 * Turning off in-game HBAO+ will have a huge performance boost in your FPS.
 FF14's in-game HBAO+ is a taxing feature specially in "quality" mode.